exegesis-js/exegesis/docs/Options.md

 ## allErrors

-If set, then when encountering a validation error Exegesis will return all errors found in the document, instead of just the first error.
+If set, then when encountering a validation error Exegesis will return all errors found in the document instead of just the first error.
 This causes Exegesis to spend more time on requests with errors in them, so for performance reasons this is disabled by default.